 Show of hands if you would move to France in a heartbeat if you could.
 There’s a lot to love about the land of the 35-hour workweek: 30 paid days off annually, leisurely lunches—with wine!—on the daily.

 Alas, the U.S. will never rival France in the work-life balance or vacation department.
 (A moment of silence, please, for our collective dashed dreams.)
 Expedia’s 18th annual study on Vacation Deprivation found that the U.S. took the fewest number of vacation days globally in 2018, tying for last place with Japan and Thailand.

 We’ve seen reams of evidence that happiness and productivity skyrocket when employees have adequate time off to recharge.
-Unfortunately, significant roadblocks—no time and/or financial constraints—still remain in place for many of us.
+Unfortunately, significant roadblocks—no time and/or financial constraints—remain in place for many of us.

 But researchers from the UCLA Anderson School of Management have come up with a genius workaround.
-Professors Colin West, Cassie Mogilner Holmes and Sanford E. DeVoe suggest this simple, affordable hack: frame your weekend as a vacation.
+Professors Colin West, Cassie Mogilner Holmes, and Sanford E. DeVoe suggest this simple, affordable hack: frame your weekend like a vacation.

 They discovered that participants who treated the weekend as a vacation returned to work on Monday happier than the control group that spent the weekend in their usual routine.
 Sure, the “vacation” crowd did spend less time on housework and childcare and more time eating and getting busy.
 But those activities themselves didn’t account for the higher happiness score.

 “West, Holmes and DeVoe teased out that it wasn’t that the vacation-minded were happier because they did fewer chores or spent more time on enjoyable activities.
 It had more to do with the fact that once nudged out of their normal weekend routine, they spent the weekend being more present in whatever they were doing.”